 Disengage tilt-blocks or bed-wedges when traveling and lifting over the side at the same time.
 Failure to do so may result in derailing the crane because of the decreased ability for the axle assemblies to pivot on the carrier when rounding corners.
 When traveling around corners, carry loads in the center of the tracks.
-When this is not possible, carry the load or counterweight, whichever is heavier, to the outside of the
+When this is not possible, carry the load or counterweight, whichever is heavier, to the outside of the curved track.
+This will prevent the tapered travel wheels from climbing the rail and derailing the crane.
 Have the signal person flag traffic at street crossings.
 Sound the horn when approaching intersections or blind corners and use warning bells while backing up.
 When traveling without loads, set the boom to approximately 45 degrees.